Mobile game makers evaluate the uncertainties of iOS gaming

 I’ll be discussing those uncertainties and changes at events coming this week and soon after.
 On September 29 at 10 a.m.
 Pacific time, I’ll moderate a panel on what’s next with mobile app ad monetization.
 The panelists include MoPub’s global commercial head Robin Wheeler, Facebook Audience Network’s global lead Steve Webb, and Vungle’s senior vice president of global revenue Scott Silverman.

-And I’m moderating a panel mobile game monetization trends for 2021 at the Mobile Growth Association’s MGS Games 21 event at 10:20 am Pacific on September 30 with Chris Akhavan, vice president at EA Mobile; Jarkko Rajamaki, vice president of ads at Rovio; and Carissa Gonzalez of Pixelberry Studios.
+And I’m moderating a panel on mobile game monetization trends for 2021 at the Mobile Growth Association’s MGS Games 21 event at 10:20 am Pacific on September 30 with Chris Akhavan, vice president at EA Mobile; Jarkko Rajamaki, vice president of ads at Rovio; and Carissa Gonzalez of Pixelberry Studios.
 (The MGS Games 21 event will be hybrid, both online and in-person at the SF Jazz Center in San Francisco).
 We’ll also be discussing these topics at our upcoming GamesBeat Summit Next event on November 9-10 and our upcoming GamesBeat event on January 25 to 27, 2022.

 Webinar